qawolf/playwright-video/README.md

 # playwright-video

-🎬 Capture a video of a [Playwright](https://github.com/microsoft/playwright) page (Chromium only for now)
+🎬 Save a video recording of a [Playwright](https://github.com/microsoft/playwright) page (Chromium only for now)

 When Playwright adds support for the Screencast API in Firefox and WebKit, this will be updated to support these browsers.